GMPavanLab/dynsight/docs/source/index.rst

 * If you use LENS, please cite: https://doi.org/10.1073/pnas.2300565120
 * If you use onion-clustering, please cite: https://doi.org/10.1073/pnas.2403771121
 * If you use tICA, please cite ``deeptime`` https://deeptime-ml.github.io/latest/index.html
-* If you use ``dynsight.vision``, please cite XXX
+* If you use ``dynsight.vision``, please cite Ultralytics YOLO https://docs.ultralytics.com/it/models/yolo11/#usage-examples
-* If you use ``dynsight.track``, please cite XXX
+* If you use ``dynsight.track``, please cite Trackpy https://soft-matter.github.io/trackpy/dev/introduction.html

 Acknowledgements
 ----------------

-We developed this code when working in the Pavan group, https://www.gmpavanlab.com/, whose members often provide very valuable feedback, which we gratefully acknowledge.
+We developed this code when working in the Pavan group, https://www.gmpavanlab.polito.it/, whose members often provide very valuable feedback, which we gratefully acknowledge.

 Much of the original code in ``cpctools`` was written by Daniele Rapetti (Iximiel).